 Requests and processing

-- Email your reading list or syllabus to one of the online reserve sites listed to the right.
-Please submit your list in the order in which students will reading the assignments.
+- Email your reading list or syllabus to one of the online reserves sites: email@example.com for Health Sciences requests or firstname.lastname@example.org for all other requests.
+If possible, please submit your list in the order in which students will reading the assignments.

 - Articles available through the Library's online journal subscriptions are posted to your course page as persistent links.
 To add them, we only need the article’s full citation.